 The Delsere’s Magnum Opus (DMO) is a staple Wizard set with a distinct playstyle.
 While it can be used with a variety of skills, by far the most popular and useful one is Arcane Orb Frozen Orb.
-With the newest Patch for Season 22, this build has come into the spotlight for Wizard players once again.
+With Season 22, this build has come into the spotlight for Wizard players once again.
 With the iconic Frozen Orb known and loved by many from Diablo II times, this build can be played once again on a competitive level.

 It’s quick, impactful and the explosions are very satisfying when played correctly.
 Very few builds incorporate the fantasy of a spell-slinging Wizard as well as this one.
 It's also possible to play this build as a Legacy of Dreams version, which frees up one skill slot and allows to include a lot of utility choices.